xAlvzx/systemd-nspawn-distros/distros/debian/README.md

 # Debian systemd-nspawn Container Setup Guide

-A complete guide to set up and manage Debian containers using systemd-nspawn on Arch Linux.
+A complete guide to set up and manage Debian containers using systemd-nspawn.

 ## Table of Contents